Zywave/booster/src/_areas/design-system/patterns/multi-picker.md

 ## Layout & Structure

-Putting all of the elements together in the right order and layout is essential for a user to search, add, and remove options efficiently.
+Putting all of the components together in the right order and layout is essential for a user to search, add, and remove options efficiently.
 This includes:

 * **Title**
 * **Selections**